open-component-model/ocm-spec/doc/01-model/02-elements.md

 ### Artifact Types

-The formal type of an artifact uniquely specifies the logical interpretation of an artifact, its kind, independent of its concrete technical representation.
+The formal type of an artifact uniquely specifies the logical interpretation of an artifact and its kind, independent of its concrete technical representation.

-If there are different possible technical representation the access specification determines the concrete format given by a media type used for the returned blob.
+If there are different possible technical representations, the access specification determines the concrete format given by a media type used for the returned blob.

 For example, a helm chart (type `helmChart`) can be represented as OCI artifact or helm chart archive.
-Nevertheless, the technical meaning is the same, even if represented as OCI image.
-The type `ociImage` describes an object that can be used as container image.
+Nevertheless, the technical meaning is the same.
+The type `ociImage` describes an object that can be used as a container image.
 So, although the technical representation might in both cases be an OCI image manifest, its semantics are completely different.
 This is expressed by the `type` of the artifact.

-The kind and logical interpretation of an artifact is encoded into a simple string.
-Because the interpretation of an artifact must always be the same the artifact type must be globally unique.
+An artifact's kind and logical interpretation is encoded into a simple string.
+Because the interpretation of an artifact must always be the same, the artifact type must be globally unique.
 The OCM defines a naming scheme to guarantee this uniqueness.

 There are two kinds of types: